joycesim/joycesim.github.io/GroupVision/index.md

     - Do also be mindful of different cultures where the conversation styles might be different.
     - Be wary of monopolising the conversation.
     - Be mindful of others, do self advocate and group advocate to have a cohesive group conversation.
     - If unsure about anything, do bring it up and we can be transparent and work through it together (Group growth mindset!).

+Note: There is no policy with regards to who you can date in the group, but caution with any romantic involvement with people that have some sort of power-dynamics (School-wide policy)

 ### Mental health
 There is a growing body of evidence indicating that various aspects of research can pose challenges to your mental well-being.
 These specific factors include: